brouberol/gotalks/README.md

 gotalks
 =======

-Talks given using go present
+Talks given using go present.
+All the talks found in this repository are hosted on Google App Engine at http://brouberol-gotalks.appspot.com/